You will require:

 Now, wash your hands.

-Take the index finger of your right hand, and swipe it though the mixture.
-Now lick the cheesecake stuff from your finger.
+Take the index finger of your right hand, or a spoon, and swipe it though the mixture.
+Now lick the cheesecake stuff from your finger or spoon.
 This is important, because it tastes really nice, and we’re about to add raw eggs, after which you really shouldn’t eat it until it’s baked, so savour it for now.

 Add the eggs (Three of them) one at a time, avenging your lost loves upon the ghost of cheesecake past between each egg.

-Pour the pure white fluffy white goo upon the dark, forbidding ground of the Biscuit Mix That Time Forgot and bung the entire unholy creation into the Place Of Heatedness for an hour to an hour and a bit before you withdraw it from its personal hell and place it into the Place Of Coldedness.
+Pour the pure white fluffy white goo upon the dark, forbidding ground of the Biscuit Mix That Time Forgot and bung the entire unholy creation into the Place Of Heatedness for a while.
+Every half hour or so, withdraw it from its personal hell and stab it politely and diagonally with a long knife.
+If the knife comes out clean, it’s cooked and should be withdrawn from the fiery pit and placed on the rack until cooled.
+Then, it must suffer six hours purgatory (at least) in the Place Of Coldedness.

 After that, you can top it (For example, melt half a packet of chocolate with a small tub of cream and pour it over the top and let it set) and eat it.
 I’d provide a picture here of what it looks like, but there isn’t any left…